hlmnicholson/redditClient/README.md

 # redditClient
-Codecademy Reddit client project built with React &amp; Redux
+Codecademy Reddit client project built with React and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).